tallarium/openfin-tutorial-hello-world/README.md

 ## Bug
 When the version of the runtime is different between the OpenFin application and C# project, the RVM logs show a `Failed to read the app event payload` error.

-Sometimes the `app.Closed` event does not fire
+With some combinations of runtimes `app.Closed` event fires inconsistently.
+Running 14.78.45.31 against 13.76.44.21, `app.Closed` never fires.

 Reproduction:
 - Start the .Net application